 A lead role in the ABBA-based musical film Mamma Mia!
 (2008) lifted Seyfried to A-list status.
 Co-starring with Meryl Streep, Pierce Brosnan and Colin Firth, Seyfried played Sophie, a girl looking to find out the identity of her father before getting married, and also sang one of the lead songs, "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)," on the film’s album.
 A smash hit, Mamma Mia! grossed over $600 million globally.
 Seyfriend repressed her role in 2018's Mamma Mia!
 Here We Go Again.

 Seyfried appeared in several more films over the next year, including Jennifer’s Body (2008), Boogie Woogie (2009) and Chloe (2009).
 She was set in 2009 to play the lead role in Sucker Punch, but withdrew due to scheduling conflicts with Big Love.

 2010 and 2011 were also busy years for the actress.
 She took lead roles in films that did not garner critical acclaim but did produce decent box-office results, such as Dear John (2010), Letters to Juliet (2010), Red Riding Hood (2011) and In Time (2011).

 'Les Miserables,' 'Lovelace'

-Seyfried has continued taking on a steady number of film roles including The Last Word (2017), First Reformed (2017), Gringo (2018) and Mamma Mia!
-Here We Go Again (2018).
-The following year, she featured prominently in the family film The Art of Racing in the Rain, alongside Milo Ventimiglia, before voicing the character of Daphne for the 2020 Scooby-Doo reboot, Scoob!
+Seyfried went on to roles in The Last Word (2017), First Reformed (2017) and Gringo (2018).
+She then featured prominently in the 2019 family film The Art of Racing in the Rain, alongside Milo Ventimiglia, before voicing the character of Daphne for the 2020 Scooby-Doo reboot, Scoob!

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!